-Application : Applied Explanation on application of the practice : The Bank's sustainability purpose is to help business owners adopt ESG practices in a way that creates value for the business, the community and environment in which they operate.
+Application Applied Explanation on application of the practice The Bank's sustainability purpose is to help business owners adopt ESG practices in a way that creates value for the business, the community and environment in which they operate.
 We aim to create a meaningful impact on sustainability in collaboration with our people and our community.
-Our topline goals by financial year ending 31 March 2026 are to have RM5 billion sustainable banking business, provide and assist our customers transition towards sustainable business practices, and reduce the Bank's carbon emissions.
-Our sustainability strategies, targets, initiatives and statuses are updated to the following stakeholders per the respective modalities and frequencies: Shareholders → Annual General Meeting, Annual Reports (annually beginning 2022 Annual Report) Investor/analyst community → Analysts briefing (quarterly), ESG Day (annually), Sustainability microsite (24/7 availability), and via responses to specific information requests (ad-hoc) Regulators → briefings (ad-hoc) Public → Sustainability microsite (24/7 availability), various mediums based on sustainability communications plan (according to plan timeline) Internally, we have employees communication programmes to create employee understanding and awareness, such as Group Chief Executive
+Our topline goals by financial year ending 31 March 2025 are to have RM10 billion sustainable banking business, provide and assist our customers transition towards sustainable business practices, and reduce the Bank's carbon emissions.
+Our sustainability strategies, targets, initiatives and statuses are updated to the following stakeholders per the respective modalities and frequencies: Shareholders → Annual General Meeting in the Annual Sustainability Statement.
+Investor/analyst community → Analysts briefing (quarterly), ESG briefing (ad-hoc), Sustainability microsite (24/7 availability), and via responses to specific information requests (ad-hoc) Regulators → briefings (ad-hoc) Public → Sustainability microsite (24/7 availability), various mediums based on sustainability communications plan (according to plan timeline)

-Officer vlog/Blog, Quarterly Business Updates, Quarterly Huddles, Staff

-Communications/ videos and Sustainability Microsite.
+Internally, we have employee communication programmes to create employee understanding and awareness, such as Group Chief Executive Officer vlog/Blog, Quarterly Business Updates, Staff Communications/ videos and Sustainability Microsite.
+A sustainability e-learning module is also available to all employees to build understanding of sustainability and climate-related risk, and how it relates to the Bank and the broader economy.

-To complement the communication efforts with our employees, and to drive buy in/ participation into the sustainability agenda, activities such as staff quizzes, virtual Treasure Hunt, Cross functional Sustainability Challenge are organized.
-Employees are also encouraged to join as volunteers as project for sustainability projects and other sustainability related initiatives.
+To complement the communication efforts with our employees, and to drive buy in/ participation into the sustainability agenda, activities such as staff quizzes and cross functional Sustainability Challenges are organised.
+Employees are also encouraged to participate as volunteers for sustainability related initiatives.
+For more information, please refer to page 49 of the 2023 Annual Report Sustainability Statement section.

-Explanation for :
+Explanation for : departure

-departure

 Large companies are requi red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns b elow.
+to complete the columns be elow.

 Measure :

 Timeframe :